About the Trainer

 In a world where certain breeds and people are discriminated against, I welcome everyone.
 Whether differences are visible or invisible, I will value and respect you and your dog and provide a safe environment where everyone has an equal opportunity to learn, make progress towards your goals and be respected for who you are.

-Dog training is an unregulated industry, so in the US, there are no legal or educational requirements to be a trainer.
+Professional licensure is not required to call yourself a dog trainer in the US.
+There are no legal or educational requirements to be considered a professional trainer.
 Any method is allowed, including electric shock, and there’s no overseeing authority ensuring people who call themselves trainers actually have a working, scientific understanding of animal learning and behavior.
 There is no consumer protection and no recourse if someone hurts or makes your dog’s problem worse.
 That’s why it is so important that while you’re searching for a trainer that you know who you will be entrusting your furry family member to.
 Ask questions and demand transparency.
 I vow to be completely transparent with my answers and methods, as I have nothing to hide.
 See all of our credentials, certifications, affiliations and continuing education here.

 I will never hurt, coerce, scare or “dominate” your dog in any way.
 I am 100% committed to evidence-based, force-free training, which uses rewards (never fear or pain) to motivate and train your dog.
 That’s part of why I’m vet recommended!